amm1746/Wildfire-Relief/docs/DesignDoc.md

 > code coverage met your targets._
 >

+Our testing strategy is to make a unit test for each function we created, testing if the function work or what will happen if no such objects exist (for example, object is NULL).
+And we just decided to just do everything on the rubric, meet the 90% code coverage requirement.

 >_**[Sprint 2, 3 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._